-Orlando Bloom, Elijah Wood And Others Gather Together For A ‘Lord Of The Rings’ Reunion
+Orlando Bloom, Elijah Wood, And Others Gather For A ‘Lord Of The Rings’ Reunion

-Orlando Bloom, Elijah Wood and other cast members of Peter Jackson’s Lord of the Rings trilogy gathered together for a mini-reunion posting funny selfies that mimicked their characters on the films.
+Orlando Bloom, Elijah Wood, and other cast members of Peter Jackson’s Lord of the Rings trilogy gathered for a mini-reunion posting funny selfies that mimicked their characters on the films.

-Dominic Monaghan, Viggo Mortensen and Billy Boyd joined Wood and Orlando Bloom for a Lord of the Rings mini-reunion with Monaghan posting many of their pictures on his Instagram account.
+Dominic Monaghan, Viggo Mortensen, and Billy Boyd joined Wood and Orlando Bloom for a Lord of the Rings mini-reunion with Monaghan posting many of their pictures on his Instagram account.

 The last time these actors were together in a movie was back in 2003 when they shot the final installment to the Lord of the Rings trilogy, Return of the King.

-Bloom played the immortal elf archer, Legolas, while Wood portrayed the diminutive hero, Bilbo Baggins.
-Mortensen played Aragorn the rightful heir to the throne of Gondor, and Monaghan and Boyd played Merry Brandybuck and Pippin Took—the Hobbits who accompanied Bilbo in the first installment The Fellowship of the Ring.
+Bloom played the immortal elf archer Legolas while Wood portrayed the diminutive hero Frodo Baggins.
+Mortensen played Aragorn, the rightful heir to the throne of Gondor, and Monaghan and Boyd played Merry Brandybuck and Pippin Took, the hobbits who accompanied Frodo in the first installment The Fellowship of the Ring.

-Absent from the mini-reunion are Ian McKellen, Sean Astin, Sean Bean and John Rhys-Davies.
+Absent from the mini-reunion are Ian McKellen, Sean Astin, Sean Bean, and John Rhys-Davies.

 The five actors had dinner together and took several selfies, which Monaghan posted on his Instagram account.
 The small band of heroes even filmed their selves reenacting their famous battle scene in The Fellowship of the Ring.